Smoking a turkey for Thanksgiving is a long-standing tradition in my family! And, it’s easier and quicker than you would think!

 How Long to Smoke a Turkey Breast

 Any other white meat lovers out there?
 I’m the lone one in my family, so if I was doing this smoked turkey recipe just for myself, I would just throw on a turkey breast.
-If you are smoking a turkey breast, you will want to follow the rule of thumb of 225 degrees for about 30 minutes per pound.
-If you choose a fairly typical 4-lb turkey, you’d be looking at about a 2 hour cook time.
+If you are smoking a turkey breast, you will want to follow the rule of 225 degrees for about 30 minutes per pound.
+If you choose a fairly typical 4-lb turkey breast, you’d be looking at about a 2 hour cook time.

 Make sure to follow all of the steps for dry brining and rubbing butter under the skin if you smoke a turkey breast.
 The low fat content of the breast makes it extra important to add fat to the cooking process to help it stay nice and juicy.